mannyherndz/manny/README.md

 ### I'm 15 and unemployed!

-I enjoy engineering and creating open-source libraries, as well as making websites using frameworks such as Django, Flask, React, Vue.
+I enjoy engineering and creating open-source libraries, as well as making websites using frameworks and some no code tools.

 ### Languages I've worked with: